solid/process/code-of-conduct.md

 All community members are obligated to respect the privacy and security of the reporter of any incident.
 Reports will be handled under confidentiality.

-To join the committee, individuals can initiate the process by reaching out to the committee.
-Upon receiving initial approval, they can proceed by submitting a pull request to be included in the committee's member list.
+Individuals who wish to join the committee can initiate the process by reaching out to any existing member.
+Upon initial approval, they can submit a pull request to be included in the committee's member list.

 To leave the committee, individuals can submit a pull request to be removed from the committee's member list.